About the Journal

 Assoc.
 Prof. Dr. Andrius Vaišnys

-The periodical research journal “Parliamentary Studies” is devoted to the publication of studies and papers addressing the historical, legal and linguistic tradition of the national and European parliamentarianism and the expression of public political life.
-Everything that was scattered among pages of the parliamentarianism of the Lithuanian State over the course of its development is worthy to be systematically investigated and consistently presented in order to demonstrate the tradition of activities of the parliamentary institution of the Lithuanian State at various stages of its history and its contribution to the maturity of the democratic society as well as to establish prerequisites for insight.
+The periodical research journal “Parliamentary Studies” is devoted to the publication of studies and papers addressing the historical, legal and linguistic tradition of the national and European parliamentarism and expressions of public political life.
+Everything that has been scattered over the pages of Lithuania’s parliamentarism during the development of its statehood is worthy to be systematically investigated and consistently presented in order to demonstrate the tradition of activities of the parliamentary institution of the Lithuanian State at various stages of its history and its contribution to the maturity of the democratic society as well as to establish prerequisites for insight.
 Works published in this journal and on this Website, therefore, can and should affect the maturity of Lithuania’s political culture as well as bring to light and encourage studies in this direction by researchers within the domains of history, law, linguistics and political and information sciences.
-Parliamentarianism is multifaceted and, therefore, its investigation should be interdisciplinary.
+Parliamentarism is multifaceted and, therefore, its investigation should be interdisciplinary.

-The journal has accumulated its audience (both readers and authors), among whom there are not solely policy makers and observers of politics but also researchers of the State’s history and law.
+The journal has accumulated its audience (both readers and authors), among whom there are not only policy makers and observers of politics but also researchers of the State’s history and law.

-The structure of the journal and submitted articles should be fully in line with requirements for research works (publications).
-These requirements are presented in the Author Guidelines Section.
+The structure of the journal and submitted papers should be fully in line with requirements for research works (publications).
+These requirements are presented in the author guidelines section.

 After our restored State became fully parliamentarian, the principal (not only internal but also foreign) issues were discussed at the Seimas.
-The principle of openness, which marked the 1920/26 period of the State’s history (partially up to the April of 1927) allowed the Lithuanian society to better comprehend advantages of democratic governance as well as discern the perspective of cross-border relationships.
-The subsequent decision making based on a closed model and implementation of universal anti-democratic occupational scenarios enforced on the Baltic States, as we very well know, entirely confirm advantages of openness and publicity that is characteristic of a parliamentary regime.
-When proceeding to the recent time period, the early 21st century, which is full of contradictions within national policies, we should attempt to prove that democracy becomes a national value when the society perceives its core nature and that it is the true art to govern and not to mess about, particularly not to permit to mess about in the name of the nation.
+The principle of openness, which marked the 1920/26 period of the State’s history (partially up to the April of 1927,) allowed the Lithuanian society to better comprehend advantages of democratic governance as well as discern the perspective of cross-border relationships.
+The subsequent decision making, based on a closed model, and the implementation of universal anti-democratic occupational scenarios enforced on the Baltic States, as we very well know, entirely confirm advantages of openness and publicity that is characteristic of a parliamentary regime.
+When proceeding to the recent time period, the early 21st century, which was full of contradictions within national policies, we should attempt to prove that democracy becomes a national value when the society perceives its core nature as the proper art of governing and not of messing about, particularly not of permitting to mess about in the name of the nation.

-Politics, History, Language, Law – the Website’s main sections – will offer visitors works suggested by authors of “Parliamentary Studies”.
-The News Section will announce upcoming events which could be of interest to those who do research in the development of parliamentarianism and observe public life from a scientific perspective
+Politics, History, Language, Law – the Website’s main sections – will provide works offered by authors of “Parliamentary Studies”.
+The News Section will announce upcoming events which could be of interest to those who do research on the development of parliamentarism and observe public life from a scientific perspective

 (For the presentation to chief executives of research institutions, the Board of the Seimas of the Republic of Lithuania and for publishing).